 Passionate students must connect with faculty or administration to organize and strategize the establishment of their respective SHOUT Chapter.

-- Identify Demographics: SHOUT advocates for additional emphasis placed on all facets of DEI, it is important that your student leaders/members represent this.
-Students should be passionate, diverse, and committed to the chapter.
+- Identify Demographics: SHOUT advocates for the additional emphasis placed on all facets of DEI, it is important that your student leaders/members represent this.
+Students should be passionate, diverse, and committed to the chapter(s).

 Step 3: Establish and Solidify the Following Guidelines!

 - Handprints Heal Footprints: Handprints and Footprints are the positive and negative actions that exist in our world.
 We at SHOUT believe that the negative impacts of footprints can be alleviated by the positive actions known as handprints.

 - Oops and Ouch moments: Encourage each other to reflect on mistakes by saying “oops” when you offend or hurt someone in any way.
 Additionally, do not be afraid to say “ouch” in moments when someone upsets you.
 Being vocal about your feelings is not only necessary for your well-being, but that for the entire group.

 Step 5: Identify the Collective Vision for the SHOUT Chapter(s) and Pursue Administrative Approval.

 - Based on the demographic and issue-based information gathered, construct a vision for your chapter(s).

 - In most schools, “proper channels” include an official club application and approval from the respective School Board.
 These prerequisites must be met before the chapter(s) can be officially recognized.